-&lt;sup>1 In reporting investment performance, Aon Investments calculates geometrically linked rates of return for SCERA monthly using statements provided by State Street Bank.
+1 In reporting investment performance, Aon Investments calculates geometrically linked rates of return for SCERA monthly using statements provided by State Street Bank.
 Aon Investments reconciles these rates of return with those provided by the investment managers.
 We monitor any discrepancies (due to computational differences, securities pricing services, etc.) between Aon Investments and the investment managers but find that they generally do not tend to persist over time.
-All rates of return contained in this report are net of investment management fees.
-All rates of return presented in this report for time periods greater than one year are annualized.
+All rates of return contained in this report for time periods greater than one year are annualized.